maj-biostat/misc-notes/post_install.md

 ## NVIDIA

+You need to have done the install using the free drivers.
-Select free drivers, edit grub (/etc/default/grub) then sudo update-grub as per dorian dot slash then go to https://wiki.manjaro.org/index.php?title=Configure_NVIDIA_(non-free)_settings_and_load_them_on_Startup and follow instructions.
+Edit grub (/etc/default/grub) then `sudo update-grub` as per dorian dot slash then go to https://wiki.manjaro.org/index.php?title=Configure_NVIDIA_(non-free)_settings_and_load_them_on_Startup and follow instructions.

 ## Pacman tips